usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 other similar supplementary materials that may be difficult to make accessible.

-However, the Department notes that public entities have existing obligations under title II of the ADA to ensure the accessibility of their services, programs, or activities.
-133 Accordingly, for example, if a person with a disability is a party to a case and requests access to inaccessible filings submitted by a third party in a judicial proceeding that are available on a State court’s website, the court generally must timely provide those filings
+However, the Department notes that public entities have existing obligations under title II of the ADA to ensure the accessibility of their services, programs, or activities. {% fn 133 %}
+Accordingly, for example, if a person with a disability is a party to a case and requests access to inaccessible filings submitted by a third party in a judicial proceeding that are available on a State court’s website, the court generally must timely provide those filings